openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/isthmusOfCingulateGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Isthmus of cingulate gyrus' is part of the cingulate gyrus.
+   :definition: Is part of the cingulate gyrus. [auto-generated from 'relationship' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002738)]
-   :description: Component of the cingulate cortex comprising the region linking the posterior cingulate gyrus and the parahippocampal gyrus.
+   :description: Component of the cingulate cortex.
 The rostral and caudal boundaries were the posterior division of the cingulate cortex and the parahippocampal gyrus respectively.
-The medial and lateral boundaries were the medial wall (area unknown) and the precuneus respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries were the medial wall (area unknown) and the precuneus respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002738)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105757
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002738#isthmus-of-cingulate-gyrus-1
    :name: isthmus of cingulate gyrus